Available webhooks from WISEflow.

 Header Description

-Signature A base64 encoded HMAC256 signature of the payload.
+Signature A base64 encoded HMAC256 signature of the body.
 The HMAC256 signature is generated using a licence-specific secret.

 Event-Type The name of the webhook e.g. paper.submission or final.mark